 Nature Boardwalk at Lincoln Park Zoo is an urban oasis teeming with life.
 This serene, prairie-style wetland surrounded by a meandering boardwalk and native plants and trees is the perfect place for Chicagoans to connect with nature in the heart of the city.

-Four Midwest native species of milkweed are already present around the boardwalk, but this spring, the almighty Horticulture team is planting concentrated areas for visitors to view and admire these species up close.
+Four Midwest native species of milkweed are present around the boardwalk, allowing visitors to view and admire these species up close.

 What milkweed species can you visit at Nature Boardwalk?
 Take a look, below!

 Identifiable by its bright orange flower, butterfly milkweed is native throughout the entire Midwest.
 This species of milkweed thrives in hot, dry environments.

 With fragrant white flowers that bloom in early to late summer, whorled milkweed is a sight to see—and smell!
 This species can be found in upland prairies, sunny rock outcrops, meadows, and disturbed open land.

 Prairie milkweed (Asclepias sullivantii)

 This species of milkweed looks similar to common milkweed, but its flowers are larger and fewer in cluster, with a deep rosy pink.
 It can be spotted in prairies and savannas, or even on roadsides and in meadows.